 WiFi data loggers allow remote access to all readings via any internet enabled device with multiple loggers viewed at any one time or by using the EasyLog Cloud App for iOS and Android.
 The unit can be programmed to send instant email alarm notifications and an on-board display shows max, min, current log and whether the unit is in alarm.
 The units can run from batteries for up to 2 years (EL-MOTE) or can be powered by mains.

 A detachable probe in a bottle filled with a thermal buffer, such as glycol, is the closest reflection of an actual vaccine.
 Vaccine temperatures are more stable than air temperature, as the air fluctuates when the door is opened.
 Suspending a probe in a sealed glycol bottle helps to prevent the change in air temperature from throwing the readings off, consequently mimicking the rate at which vaccines react to changes in temperature, giving users the most accurate readings.

-All of our vaccine data loggers are provided with a calibration certificate issued at 2 and 8°C. They have been calibrated by a UKAS/NIST accredited laboratory using apparatus traceable to national or international standards.
+All of our vaccine data loggers are provided with a calibration certificate issued at 2 and 8°C, having been calibrated using apparatus traceable to national or international standards.
 This means that this logger has been purposefully tested at the temperatures you will be using it in to make sure it is accurate.